NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free Agency

 Meanwhile… the #Ravens have been in discussing with RB Mark Ingram on a potential deal, which makes sense as he’s parting ways with the #Saints.
 They’re the favorites for Ingram.

-This is a potential move that makes a lot of sense.
+This potential move makes a lot of sense.
 The Ravens are eager to install a run-oriented attack behind quarterback Lamar Jackson.
 They're also scheduled to lose Javorius Allen, Ty Montgomery and Alex Collins in free agency.

 According to Rapoport, the Ravens are also in the mix for Le'Veon Bell—along with the New York Jets—though that idea has been disputed by CBS Sports' Jason La Canfora: